New York SHIELD Act and NYDFS

 The New York SHIELD Act establishes a comprehensive regime for sensitive data protection and breach

-notification for New York state residents, while the NYDFS cybersecurity regulations impose a holistic
+notification for New York State residents, while the NYDFS Cybersecurity Regulation imposes a holistic

 cybersecurity program for financial institutions operating in the state of New York.

-What is SHIELD Act and what does it mean for your business?
+What is the SHIELD Act and what does it mean for your business?

-The Stop Hacks and Improve Electronic Data Security (SHIELD) Act, also referred to as the NY Senate Bill S5575B, signed into the state law on July 25, 2019, amends the New York’s 2005 Information Security Breach and Notification Act.
-The latter is composed of the Section 208 of the NY State Technology Law (STT) and the Section 899-AA of the NY General Business Law (GBS), that created foundational data breach notification rules in the New York state.
+The Stop Hacks and Improve Electronic Data Security (SHIELD) Act, also referred to as the NY Senate Bill S5575B, signed into New York State law on July 25, 2019, amended the state’s 2005 Information Security Breach and Notification Act.

+The latter is composed of Section 208 of the NY State Technology Law (STT) and Section 899-AA of the NY General Business Law (GBS), that created foundational data breach notification rules in New York State.

 ImmuniWeb can help you comply with SHIELD Act and NYDFS cybersecurity and data protection requirements.
 How We Help

-The SHIELD Act mandates any person or business, that maintains private information of New York residents, to adopt robust administrative, technical and physical safeguards to protect this information.
-Covered entities, already compliant with the HIPAA, GLBA or NYDFS information security requirements, are considered compliant with the data protection provisions of the SHIELD Act.
+The SHIELD Act mandates any person or business that maintains private information of New York residents to adopt robust administrative, technical and physical safeguards to protect this information.
+Covered entities which are already compliant with the HIPAA, GLBA or NYDFS information security requirements are considered to be compliant with the data protection provisions of the SHIELD Act.

-Akin to GDPR, the SHIELD Act applies extraterritorially and covers “any person or business that owns or licenses computerized data which involves private information” of the New York state residents.
-Hence, the Act applies to all companies and organizations, that handle private data of New York residents, regardless of their geographical location, country of domiciliation or size.
-There are, however, minor exceptions for the data protection obligations for small business, for instance, for companies that employ less than 50 people.
-The foregoing exemptions do not apply for data breach notification duties under the SHIELD Act.
+Akin to GDPR, the SHIELD Act applies extraterritorially and covers “any person or business that owns or licenses computerized data which involves private information” of New York State residents.
+Therefore the Act applies to all companies and organizations that handle private data of New York State residents, regardless of their geographical location or country of domiciliation.
+There are minor exemptions for SMEs which employ fewer than 50 people, but these do not apply in respect of data breach notification duties under the SHIELD Act.

-Under the Act, the NY Attorney General (AG) is empowered to bring an action to enjoin violations of the Act and to obtain civil penalties up to 5,000 USD per violation.
+The NY Attorney General (AG) is able to bring actions in respect of any violations of the SHIELD Act and can seek civil penalties of up to 5,000 USD per violation.

 What are the NYDFS cybersecurity regulations and what do they mean for your business?

-Furthermore, the NYDFS cybersecurity regulations require to have a detailed incident response plan and impose mandatory reporting of cybersecurity incidents and breaches.
+Amongst other things, the NYDFS Cybersecurity Regulation requires covered entities to have a detailed incident response plan, and it imposes mandatory reporting of cybersecurity incidents and breaches.

 What are the cybersecurity requirements under the SHIELD Act?

-The SHIELD Act imposes risk-based approach to preserve confidentiality, integrity and availability of the private information by establishing a multifaceted data security program that, among other things, includes:
+The SHIELD Act imposes a risk-based approach to preserve the confidentiality, integrity and availability of private information, by establishing a multifaceted data security program that includes:

-- Auditing of the existing security controls for adequacy, sufficiency and efficiency.
+- Auditing of existing security controls for adequacy, sufficiency and efficiency;

-- Selection of vendors capable to maintain the same requirements of data protection.
+- Selection of vendors capable of maintaining data protection requirements; and

 - Ongoing security training of employees.